-- Repair or replacement of functionally obsolete, damaged, or inoperable built-in equipment such as elevators, furnaces, plumbing fixtures, air conditioning, and ventilation: - Repair or replacement of components of a plant, such as exterior wood, masonry, ceilings, floors, floor coverings, doors, windows, roofs, sidewalks, parking lots, fencing, and exterior lighting; - Repair or replacement of existing utility systems, such as steam lines, natural gas, air, electrical, water, and sewer; - Correction of problems resulting from erosion and drainage; and/or, - Work related to handicapped access, energy conservation, building and safety codes compliance, lead paint abatement, or asbestos correction.
+- Repair or replacement of functionally obsolete, damaged, or inoperable built-in equipment such as elevators, furnaces, plumbing fixtures, air conditioning, and ventilation; - Repair or replacement of components of a plant, such as exterior wood, masonry, ceilings, floors, floor coverings, doors, windows, roofs, sidewalks, parking lots, fencing, and exterior lighting; - Repair or replacement of existing utility systems, such as steam lines, natural gas, air, electrical, water, and sewer; - Correction of problems resulting from erosion and drainage; and/or, - Work related to handicapped access, energy conservation, building and safety codes compliance, safety and security, lead paint abatement, or asbestos correction.

 Roof repair and replacement should continue to be the top priority for maintenance reserve funding, consistent with the requirements of the Appropriation Act.
+Handicapped access and life/safety/security projects should also be high priorities for agencies.